happner/happn-cluster/README.md

 #### config.cluster.membership.seedWait

 Members that are not the seed member pause this long before starting.
 This allows for a booting host that contains multiple cluster member instances all starting concurrently where one is the seed member.
-By waiting the seed member will be up and running before the others attempt to join it in the cluster.
+By waiting, the seed member will be up and running before the others attempt to join it in the cluster.

 #### config.cluster.membership.joinType

-This refers to the method used obtain/configure the sub-list of hosts to join in the cluster.
+This refers to the method used to obtain/configure the sub-list of hosts to join in the cluster.

 If joinType is 'static' the list should be hardcoded into **config.cluster.membership.hosts**